dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 :::moniker range=">= aspnetcore-8.0"

 Components rendered for the Blazor Server hosting model have direct access to server and network resources where the app is executing.
-Because components rendered for the Blazor WebAssembly hosting model, static Blazor WebAssembly apps, and Blazor Hybrid apps execute on a client, they don't have direct access to server and network resources.
+Because components hosted using Blazor WebAssembly or Blazor Hybrid execute on a client, they don't have direct access to server and network resources.
 Components can access server and network resources *indirectly* via protected server-based APIs.
 Server-based APIs might be available via third-party libraries, packages, and services.
 Take into account the following considerations:

 * Third-party libraries, packages, and services might be costly to implement and maintain, weakly supported, or introduce security risks.
 * If one or more server-based APIs are developed internally by your organization, additional resources are required to build and maintain them.

-To avoid server-based APIs for the Blazor WebAssembly hosting model or Blazor Hybrid apps, render components for the Blazor Server hosting model, which can access server and network resources directly.
+Use the Blazor Server hosting model to avoid the need to expose APIs from the server environment.

 :::moniker-end